Smouldering myeloma: Treatment

 Patients classified as low risk SMM are cared for by being given active surveillance.
 Doctors would closely monitor the serum M protein, serum free light chain (FLC) levels, complete blood count, serum calcium, and serum creatinine of the patient every 3 to 4 months for 5 years.
 If any changes indicative of disease progression is detected, then the patient would be classified as a high risk and will be diagnosed as such.
 If the patient does not show any signs of change, additional visits after the initial 5 years will separated by 6 months instead.

 High risk patients require early intervention to prevent or delay the progression towards symptomatic multiple myeloma and other complications.
 Lenalidomide or lenalidomide plus dexamethasone (Rd) is a common treatment for high risk SMM.
 Many clinical trials have shown that a lenalidomide based therapy can significantly lengthen the time before the patient progresses to symptomatic multiple myeloma.
 The duration and intensity of lenalidomide based therapy may vary based on factors of the patient as well as the response to the treatment.
 Other treatments include bisphosphonates or monoclonal antibodies.
 These may be used in selecting high risk patients, specifically, bisphosphonates may be used to reduce the risk of skeletal related events in high risk patients with osteopenia or osteoporosis.

 The purpose of using lenalidomide based therapy instead of myeloma like therapy for high risk SMM is based on randomized trials that ultimately show that lenalidomide based therapy has a clear increase in survival rate.
 The reason as to not immediately go straight to myeloma like therapy is due to the high amount of regulation required.
 Tests must be made to check if using a certain drug is actually beneficial to the patient before it may be administered, however lenalidomide based therapy can be administered regularly.

-Prognosis
+Risk of progression

-Smouldering myeloma with an increasingly abnormal serum free light chain (FLC) ratio is associated with a higher risk for progression to active multiple myeloma.
+Smouldering myeloma is associated with a cumulative risk of progression to myeloma or amyloidosis of 21.6% within 3 years.